-Dental Implants are tiny and sturdy high-quality titanium screws, would say “artificial tooth roots” that restore the original tooth roots.
+Dental Implant is tiny and sturdy high-quality titanium screws would say “artificial tooth roots” that restore the original tooth roots.
 They implant it into the jawbone during an invasive surgical process of replacing the damaged or missing teeth.
 The implant firmly connects the artificial teeth to the jawbone in both dental implantation methods.
 So, they look and function just like natural teeth do.
 Besides, implants may support both fixed and removable dentures.

-What are the two primary dental implantation methods?
+What are the two primary dental implantation families and methods?

-While talking about dental implants, there are two major types and methods.
-One is the two-phase traditional, and the other is one-phase immediate loading implants.
+While talking about dental implant families, there are two major types and methods.
+One is the two-phase traditional, and the other is a one-phase immediate loading implant.
 Let’s talk about the most important differences between these two.

 In the two-phase, traditional implant and implantation method, the process occurs in two stages, three to five months or longer.
 The first step is to implant the implants in the jawbone and then insert the so-called “healing screws.”
 Then the patient is given a temporary denture that follows a so-called ossification period of 3-6 months.
 The implanted two-phase implants are stably attached to the jawbone during this time.
-Two-phase is only possible for patients with the right quality and quantity jawbone of the existing dental implantation methods.
-One of the significant disadvantages of this implant and implantation method is that it takes a long time.
+Two-phase is only possible for patients with the right quality and quantity of jawbones.
+One of the significant disadvantages of this implant and dental implantation method is that it takes a long time.

-A one-phase, in other words, immediate loading implants are the other one of the dental implantation methods.
+A one-phase, in other words, immediate loading implant is the other one of the dental implantation methods.
 As its name suggests, implantation and dentures occur in a single 3-5 day period.
 That means the patient leaves with a long-term temporary denture within a few days of implantation.
 The denture is fixed and not removable by the patient.

 Another great advantage of a one-phase implant is that it is a single piece and exists in different size and shape that meets the patient’s individual needs.
 The implant is a single piece, making it easier to implant the implants.
 A simpler and shorter duration of intervention causes minor discomfort to the patient.

 After the implantation, they start working on the long-term temporary denture.
 The price of a long-term temporary denture is included in the price of the implantation!
-It is essential to know that this dental implantation method does not require bone replacement.
+It is essential to know that these dental implantation methods most of the time don’t require bone replacement.

-In summary, two dental implantation methods are standard today, one is the traditional two-phase, and the other is the one-phase immediate loading implants.
+In summary, two dental implantation methods are standard today, one is the traditional two-phase, and the other is the one-phase immediate loading implant.
 In the former, the implant consists of several pieces, and the implantation takes place in two separate phases and requires good bone.
-In the second method, the implant consists of a single piece, can be used for lower quality bones, and the implantation takes place in a single phase.
-As a result, it means fewer expenses and minor inconvenience for the patient.
+In the second method, the implant consists of a single piece, can be used for lower-quality bones, and the implantation takes place in a single phase.
+As a result, it means fewer expenses and minor inconveniences for the patient.

 Our Articles section contains several writings on dentures, implants, and implantation methods.
 If you have an opinion about this article, let us know about it in the Comment section below.
 If you have any questions, please get in touch with us.